 In the following circuit the timers are interlocked so that while one timer is running the second timer cannot be triggered.

-This is done by connecting the OUTPUT of each timer to the TRIGGER of the other through a diode and placing a resistor in the trigger circuit.
-The resistor limits the current from the opposite timers output when the trigger is closed on the stopped timer.
+This is done by connecting the OUTPUT of each timer to the TRIGGER of the other timer through a diode and placing a resistor in each trigger circuit.
+The resistor prevents short circuiting of the active timer's when the trigger is closed on the reset timer.